liuact1986/MvvmLib/documentation/Navigation.md

 s.Items[1] = new MyViewModel();
 ```

-Or use to check ICanDeactivate, ICanActivate and invoke INavigationAware methods.
+Or to check ICanDeactivate, ICanActivate and invoke INavigationAware methods.

 ```cs
 var newItem = new MyViewModel();